TORONTO METROPOLITAN UNIVERSITY

 Description

-Four 1.5-hours sessions + extra time outside the lab as required.
+Lab 3: Simulation & Real-Time Project: Control of a Servo Positioning System.
+PID controller.
 Creating the simulation and tuning the PID Controller for a DC Servo.
 Investigating the effect of nonlinearities on the system operation, Anti-Windup Control all simulation.

 Next, introduction to Real-Time Control Interface, setting up data collection protocols, tuning the PID Controller on the real servomechanism.
 Investigating the real-time effect of nonlinearities on the system operation, Anti-Windup Control on real-time servo.